 - Be a member of ABTA or prepared to join the ABTA if nominated

-- Teach at least 75 hours a year (e.g. 2 hours a week for 38 weeks or 3 hours a week for 25 weeks) etc.
+- Teach a minimum of 75 hours per year (e.g. 2 hours a week for 38 weeks or 3 hours a week for 25 weeks) etc.

-Teachers will be considered with a focus on the following qualities:
+Teachers will be considered with a focus on the following qualities (detailed description below)